Sadhvi Sharma

 Unify iOS and Android experiences

-The original app had completely different UX across platforms — a jarring inconsistency for users who switched devices.
+The original had completely different UX across platforms.
 The redesign established a single interaction model that adapted to platform conventions without losing coherence across the ecosystem.

 Outcomes & Impact